-Before September of 2013 CEW&SA had never experienced geosmin or MIB in the water supply; so, had not routinely tested for this naturally occurring compound.
+Prior to September of 2013 CEW&SA had never experienced geosmin or MIB in the water supply; so, had not routinely tested for this naturally occurring compound.
 CEW&SA has since engaged Auburn University's accredited laboratory to provide on-going testing for geosmin and MIB.
-The June 2024 results for MIB were the largest recorded since 2013 at just over 400 parts per trillion.